vrikodar/Zora/README.md

 ### with API or Without API

-**with API, `Note that this will look for API key in api.txt File in current Directory, read only the very First line!`**
+**with API, `Note that this will look for API key in api.txt File in current Directory, reads only the very First line!`**

 [Get Your API Key](https://ipgeolocation.io/signup.html)
 ```bash